Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Distribution Channels:**
 - Channels of distribution or marketing channels are the routes taken to get the product from the business to the customer
-- Usually involves a number of intermediaries such
+- Usually involves a number of intermediaries such as wholesaler, broker, agent or retailer
+- **Traditional Distribution Channels:**
+	- Producer -> Customer (Most services use)
+	- Producer -> Retailer -> Custome
+	-